NTSB Identification: ANC13FA058

 Accident occurred Friday, June 28, 2013 in Cantwell, AK

 Aircraft: BEECH 95-B55, registration: N5JG

 Injuries: 3 Fatal.

 On June 28, 2013, about 1040 Alaska daylight time, a twin-engine Beech Baron 95-B55 airplane, N5JG, was destroyed following a collision with terrain and post-crash fire in an area known as Broad Pass, about 15 miles southwest of Cantwell, Alaska.
-The airplane was being operated by the pilot as a visual flight rules (VFR) cross-country flight under the provisions of Title 14, CFR Part 91, when the accident occurred.
-The airline transport pilot and two passengers were fatally injured.
-At the time of the accident, instrument meteorological conditions (IMC) were reported in the area of Broad and Windy Pass.
-Visual meteorological conditions (VMC) prevailed at the airplanes point of departure, and company flight following procedures were in effect.
-The flight departed Fairbanks International Airport at approximately 1000, destined for Homer, Alaska, via Windy and Broad Pass.
+The airplane was being operated as a visual flight rules (VFR) cross-country flight under the provisions of Title 14, CFR Part 91, when the accident occurred.
+Of the three people aboard, the first pilot/airplane owner, seated in the left seat, the second pilot, seated in the right seat, and a passenger, all sustained fatal injuries.
+At the time of the accident, instrument meteorological conditions (IMC) were reported in the areas of Broad and Windy Pass.
+Visual meteorological conditions prevailed at the airplane's point of departure, and company flight following procedures were in effect.
+The flight departed the Fairbanks International Airport at approximately 1000, destined for Homer, Alaska, via Windy and Broad Pass.

 Index for Jun2013 | Index of months